subsquid/docs/docs/subgraphs-support.md

 **Dependencies**: Docker, Git, NodeJS, Yarn.

-It is now possible to run [subgraphs](https://thegraph.com/docs/en/glossary/) using Subsquid data sources such as [Archives](/subsquid-network/overview) and the [Subsquid network](/subsquid-network/public).
-To do this, run a regular Graph node against [firehose-grpc](https://github.com/subsquid/firehose-grpc), our drop-in replacement for [Firehose](https://firehose.streamingfast.io).
+Developing and running [subgraphs](https://thegraph.com/docs/en/glossary/) is hard, as one has to run a full archival node, and for many networks it is not feasible to run a full archival node to at all.

+**Subsquid Firehose** is an open-source lightweight adapter run as a side-car to a graph indexer node, ingesting and filtering the data directly from Subsquid Network instead of an RPC endpoint.
+However, since the network does not provide the real-time blocks, the most recent and unfinalized blocks are (optionally) ingested from a complementary RPC endpoint in a seamless way.

+It is possible to run subgraphs against both a production-ready permissioned Subsquid Network instance (formerly known as Subsquid Archives) and a decentralized testnet (see [Subsquid Network Overview](/subsquid-network/overview) to learn more about the difference).

-The easiest way to do so is to use our [graph-node-setup](https://github.com/subsquid-labs/graph-node-setup) repo.
+The easiest way to run a subgraph with Subsquid Firehose to use our [graph-node-setup](https://github.com/subsquid-labs/graph-node-setup) repo.
 Here's how:

 1. Clone the repo and install the dependencies:
    ```bash